 Directed by Nicholas Stoller, ‘Bros’ is a romantic comedy movie about Bobby Lieber, an openly gay New York museum curator who doubts himself and his love life.
 For the new LGBTQ+ museum opening, he is asked to write a romantic comedy about a gay couple.
 While navigating his work and friend circles, Bobby meets Aaron, a handsome and “macho” lawyer, and falls for him, despite his earlier claims of not needing a romantic partner.
 However, the curator’s insecurities return with a vengeance and start haunting his relationship.

 Starring Billy Eichner, Luke Macfarlane, and Harvey Fierstein, the movie provides a comedic yet relatable insight into the LGBTQ+ culture.
 Moreover, combined with a sweet love story, the community’s dynamics in the modern world easily captivate the viewers.
 Naturally, fans of the film are curious about the inspiration behind it.
-Is ‘Bros’ inspired by real-life events or simply a fictional tale?
+Is ‘Bros’ based on true events or simply a fictional story?
 Well, we are here to answer the same!

 No, ‘Bros’ is not based on a true story.
 The movie was written by Billy Eichner and Nicholas Stoller, who started working on the project in 2017.
 While the situation presented in the film is not based on real-life events, the personality and emotions of several characters are indeed inspired by personal experiences.
 It all started when Stoller approached Eichner and asked if the latter would be interested in writing and acting in a gay romantic comedy.